What is rucking?

 The ideal kit (when you are ready)

 After a month or two of consistent rucking, some people want purpose-built gear.
-A dedicated rucksack such as the GORUCK Rucker, 5.11 RUSH 24, or MYSTERY RANCH 2 Day Assault has a reinforced frame, a ruck plate pocket, padded shoulder straps with a sternum strap, and a hip belt for longer hauls.
+A dedicated rucksack such as the GORUCK Rucker 4.0, the 5.11 RUSH 24 2.0, or the Mystery Ranch 2 Day Assault has a reinforced frame, a ruck plate pocket, padded shoulder straps with a sternum strap, and a hip belt for longer hauls.

 How heavy should your ruck be?